 In 1933 the teenage Patrick Leigh Fermor set out to walk from the mouth the Rhine to the mouth of the Danube.
 He didn’t write up his account of the journey until 1977 when ‘A Time of Gifts’ was published, followed swiftly be ‘Between Woods and Water’ the final instalment ‘The Broken Road’ was not published until after his death in 2011.
 Once again this book was an inspiration to travel.
 I have lived on the Rhine and travelled up and down its banks on many occasions and recently we cruised and cycled along the Danube.
 The Dutch part of book starts at the Hook of Holland, where many of my own continental adventures have begun, and weaves through the Rhine delta to the German border.
 This series of books is among the best travel writing that I have read, if you haven’t discovered Patrick Leigh Fermor yet make sure his books are on your birthday wish list!

-I hope you like my rundown of books to read in the Netherlands.
+I hope you like my rundown of books to read in Holland.
+Fancy some German reading inspiration?
+Then try my Books to Read in Germany post.
 Do you like to read books inspired by where you visit or do books prompt you to travel?

 PIN FOR LATER

 Contains affiliate links, if you end up buying a book from Waterstones having clicked on the link I will get a few pennies.